U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Recent Economic Indicators

-The Bureau of Economic Analysis reported that real gross domestic product (GDP) increased at an annual rate of 1.1% in the second quarter of 2016.
-Real GDP grew by 0.8% in the first quarter of 2016.
-The increase in real GDP in the second quarter reflected positive contributions from personal consumption expenditures and exports that were partly offset by private inventory investment, nonresidential and residential fixed investment, and state and local government spending.
+The Bureau of Economic Analysis reports that real gross domestic product (GDP) increased at an annual rate of 1.1% in the first quarter of 2016, up from the previous estimate of 0.8%.
+The increase in real GDP in the first quarter reflected positive contributions from personal consumption expenditures, residential fixed investment, state and local government spending, and exports.

 Production, Income, and Employment